 Guests and topics

-Here’s a preview of the week’s lineup:
+Here’s the the week’s lineup:

 » In November, Texans will go to the polls to decide if Republican Ted Cruz will serve a second term in the U.S. Senate or be replaced by Democrat Beto O’Rourke.
 Each candidate will join us to talk about their current legislative priorities — and why they should represent Texas on Capitol Hill.
 Listen.

 » Throughout the month of June, Pride parades will wind through city streets across the country.
 We’ll stop by Washington’s to talk with participants — and we’ll hear from an expert about the history of Pride parades and how their functions have evolved.
 Listen.

 » James Clapper served as Director of National Intelligence under President Obama.
 And since leaving the post, he’s been a defender of the intelligence community while also talking about improvements that can be made.
 He’ll reflect on his time working in the White House – and about the current state of intelligence gathering – which he writes about in “Facts and Fears: Hard Truths from a Life in Intelligence” (Viking).
 Listen.